Raphael-Boichot/Teardown-of-the-GB-Boy-Colour/README.md

 ## From bank #01 to bank #7F, junk data

 Next (after bank 0) is probably data from another project that was stored on the flash chip at some point (chip may have been recycled and not fully erased when flashed).
-It contains SD and FAT system error codes, a list of Atari 2600 games and some chunks of their roms.
+It contains SD and FAT system error codes, a list of Atari 2600 games and some chunks of their ROMs.
 From offset 0x0111D00 to 0x0400000 it then contains only 0xFF but I think this is still part of the junk data.
 Nothing salty at first glance.
 This probably easily explains why the checksum is bad as it must be calculated without all that crap.

-## From bank #80 to bank #FF, the game roms
+## From bank #80 to bank #FF, the game ROMs

-Next 4 MB (second half) is occupied by 66 unique roms, without any particular sorting except for the last two.
-Roms are just aligned to offsets multiple of their own size which is mandatory for multigame systems knowing how the dedicated mappers deals with them (they basically redirect any in-game call to an address to the rom offset OR the address called).
-Strange thing: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long or 11 banks (the rom is followed by 0x00 until TENCHIWOKURAU).
-This is probably just a sloppy offset alignement trick for the next "big" games, DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2).
+Next 4 MB (second half) is occupied by 66 unique ROMs, without any particular sorting except for the last two.
+ROMs are just aligned to offsets multiple of their own size which is mandatory for multigame systems knowing how the dedicated mappers deal with them (they basically redirect any in-game call to an address to the ROM offset OR the address called).
+Strange thing: DAEDALIAN OPUS is supposed to be a 32 KB ROM but its "slot" is in fact 393 KB long or 11 banks (the ROM is followed by 0x00 until TENCHIWOKURAU).
+This is probably just a sloppy offset alignment trick for the next "big" games, DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2).
 They both have save capabilities in theory, but as far as I can tell, they are just broken here.
-YARSREVENGE is in its MBC5 version here (GBC) but the rom is 64kB while it is supposed to be 1024 kB.
+YARSREVENGE is in its MBC5 version here (GBC) but the ROM is 64kB while it is supposed to be 1024 kB.
 Not sure why.

-I do not know if banks #01 to #7F can be used for storing roms but there is clearly no reason that it shouldn't.
+I do not know if banks #01 to #7F can be used for storing ROMs but there is clearly no reason that it shouldn't.
 The Game entries for 188 games can all be stuffed with different names (at least ASCII ones) and the array of starting banks too.

 The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not find any documented matching chip used in bootlegs for the moment.
 It's probably an Altera CPLD.

-I did not find any emulator that can boot this rom (even the trusty BGB, which supports many oddities), which means it's a bootleg thing not derived from known and documented stuff.
+I did not find any emulator that can boot this ROM (even the trusty BGB, which supports many oddities), which means it's a bootleg thing not derived from known and documented stuff.

-With all this knowledge in hand and a way of reflashing this PCB (probably by desoldering the flash chip or adding some wires between connector and chip), it is probably possible to make a working custom rom by tinkering this one without too much difficulty.
+With all this knowledge in hand and a way of reflashing this PCB (probably by desoldering the flash chip or adding some wires between connector and chip), it is probably possible to make a working custom ROM by tinkering this one without too much difficulty.
 I guess it would anyway be easier to solder back a [known-to-be-reflashable-and-customisable 108-in-1 cartridge](https://github.com/lesserkuma/256M_ROM_Builder) with some adapter PCB rather than trying to mess with that piece of crap.
 There is plenty of room below the LCD screen.

 ## The most unique and janky cartmod ever
 ![cleanest cartmod](Pictures/Clean_mod.jpg)